 Toyota C-HR (2016-2023) review - Practicality, comfort and boot space

-Although the C-HR offers more space than its coupe styling would first suggest, but still not as practical as some of its conventional rivals
+Although the C-HR offers more space than its coupe styling would first suggest, it's still not as practical as some of its conventional rivals

 The C-HR does a good job of disguising its size, with its sleek coupe proportions making it appear more compact than it is.
 In reality, the C-HR occupies the same footprint as models such as the Nissan Qashqai and SEAT Ateca.
 That said, the Toyota’s style doesn’t come without compromise, and the C-HR isn’t as practical as more conventional crossover rivals.